mathjax/MathJax-docs/misc/faq.rst

 output <configure-HTML-CSS>` and
 :ref:`the SVG output <configure-SVG>`.

-How do I access the MathJax CDN using a https secure connection?
+How do I access a cdn using a https secure connection?
 ----------------------------------------------------------------

-The MathJax CDN can be accessed via ``https``.
+a cdn can be accessed via ``https``.
 We advise using the protocol agnostic ``//cdn.mathjax.org/mathjax/latest/MathJax.js``.
 For more information, see :ref:`our documentation <secure-cdn-access>`.